Climate Resilient Zero-Budget Natural Farming in Andhra Pradesh

 Climate Resilient Zero-Budget Natural Farming in Andhra Pradesh (ZBNF) enables farmers to improve soil fertility, reduce costs and risks drastically, reduce irrigation requirement, and increase yields on a large scale while preserving the quality of the production.

 Initiated in June 2015, the program currently covers 163,034 farmers in 972 villages of Andhra Pradesh.
-It was taken up by Government of Andhra Pradesh for 500,000 farmers to ensure farmers’ welfare, consumer welfare and most importantly, food security for present and future generations.
-Consequently, it now seeks to scale-up significantly to reach out to more and more farmers in India and beyond, an objective supported by the Scale-up Committee.
+It was taken up by Government of Andhra Pradesh for 500,000 farmers to ensure farmers’ and consumers’ welfare, and most importantly, food security for present and future generations.
+Consequently, it now seeks to scale-up significantly to reach out to more farmers in India and beyond.
 Indeed, the program intends to cover 6 million farmers and around 8 million hectares of land in Andhra Pradesh state of India under Natural Farming practices by 2024.

 The Scale-up Committee of the Paris Peace Forum provides tailored advice and support in several areas: increasing the project’s visibility through strategic advice in the area of communication and strengthening the research and impact stream of the work conducted.